 When we got home I raked away all the wood mulch that surrounded my grapevine in preparation for these straw bales to be positioned.

 Then I laid some flattened paper feed bags on the ground & topped it with the three new straw bales.
 Looks great!
 These bales should serve their grass-barrier purpose for about 2-3 years.

 Important New Purpose For Old Straw

 As this straw decomposes it will just be stirred into the garden soil next year when I plant.
 That organic matter will continue to improve my precious soil.
-So that straw is actually doing double duty – protecting my garden from Bermuda grass for several years.
-Then preserving moisture & helping my garden grow the next.

 My Favorite Garden Hacks